MANAGEMENT: The Comprehensive Guide To Communicating and Managing Your Team As A Leader

 What soft skills should you have in your managerial toolkit to manage the current generation of workers and beyond?

-I’m going to tell you.
 In the following chapters you’ll learn how to:

--Create a psychologically safe environment that will nurture your employees’ creativity,
+- Create a psychologically safe environment that will nurture your employees’ creativity,

--Identify and avoid bias in your personal interactions,
+- Identify and avoid bias in your personal interactions,

--Encourage collaboration by managing conflicts, and
+- Encourage collaboration by managing conflicts, and

--Avoid burnout through prioritization and delegation.
+- Avoid burnout through prioritization and delegation.

 Are you ready to soften up your managerial style?
-Let’s get to it!

 Chapter 1: Provide Psychological Safety

 In her excellent article, We’re in it together: The future of team management, Page Grossman writes, “Millennials don’t tend to hide or suppress their emotions as much as their predecessors.
-We tend to bring our whole selves to work and openly express and share our emotions, even with colleague and managers.”
+We tend to bring our whole selves to work and openly express and share our emotions, even with colleagues and managers.”